Municipality of Aalten revises poverty policy

-Really listening, showing empathy, acting proactively and acting in the spirit rather than the letter of laws and regulations.
-That, in summary, is the wish of a group of 16 "poverty experience experts.
-They have provided the municipality of Aalten with extensive advice with suggestions to take into account in the reassessment of the poverty policy.
-The Municipal Executive adopted the poverty policy, adapted partly on the basis of that advice, on October 10.
-The municipal council will consider the proposal in November.
+Really listening, showing empathy, acting proactively, and acting in the spirit rather than the letter of laws and regulations.
+That, in a nutshell, is the wish of a group of 16 "poverty experts."
+They have provided the municipality of Aalten with comprehensive advice and suggestions to be taken into account in the reassessment of its poverty policy.
+Based in part on that advice, the mayor and aldermen adopted an amended poverty policy on October 10.
+The municipal council will discuss the proposal in November.

-Alderman Joop Wikkerink: "I am pleased with the valuable input of the experience experts.
-They have given their report the name 'van Arm-lastig naar Arm-slag' and I am very much in agreement with that.
-The report contains useful tips and recommendations for improving our poverty policy and thus their own situation and that of other residents in similar situations.
-Those recommendations are sometimes about money, but much more often they are about personal contact and customization, about how people want to be treated, whether or not they are taken seriously and helped professionally.
-They also feel that the findability and understandability of the schemes could be better, so we're going to work on that too."
+Alderman Wikkerink: "I am pleased with the valuable input from the experts by experience.
+They have named their report 'From Arm-lastig to Arm-slag' (From Arm-difficult to Arm-strike), and I can very much identify with that.
+The report contains useful tips and recommendations for improving our poverty policy and, with that, their own situation and that of other residents in similar situations.
+Some of these recommendations concern money, but more often they concern personal contact and customization, how people want to be treated, whether they are taken seriously and receive professional help.
+They also believe that the regulations could be made easier to find and understand, so we will be working on that as well."

 2025: update and improve findability